-S.A.L.T tournament a success despite looming clouds - Port Arthur News
+S.A.L.T tournament reels in success despite looming clouds - Port Arthur News

 “David Sartin won that and he didn’t even wet a hook,” Bertrand said.
 “He didn’t even fish.
 Everyone that buys a tournament ticket is entered.
 We put them all into a hopper and we shake it up and draw one.
 You have to buy a ticket and be at the award ceremony when we draw it.”

-Bertrand previously told the Port Arthur Newsmedia that the tournament was moved back from Memorial Day weekend to July to allow for red snapper season to start.
-The treasurer said the moved proved to work out.
+Bertrand previously told Port Arthur Newsmedia the tournament was moved back from Memorial Day weekend to July to allow for red snapper season to start.
+The treasurer said the move worked out.

 Bertrand said the heaviest red snapper weighed 15.88 lbs.

-Chris Wilcox brought in the heavies red fish, weighing in 9.07 lbs.
+Chris Wilcox brought in the heaviest red fish, weighing in 9.07 lbs.

 Michael Fesco reeled in the heaviest speckled trout, which weighed 4.51 lbs.

-Bertrand said he was able to get on the water with his grandson Saturday.
+Bertrand said he was able to get on the water Saturday with his grandson.

 “Some caught fish and some didn’t,” he said.
 “My 6-year-old grandson outfished me.
 He caught more than I did.”

-The club is hosting a kids Sept.
+The club is hosting a kids event Sept.
 4. For any questions visit the group’s Facebook page or go to saltclub.net.

 Lamar QB1 Jalen Dummett looking to take off in senior season